mjoras/trone/draft-thoji-scone-trone-protocol.md

 On-path network elements can sometimes be configured to apply rate limits to flows that pass them.
-This document describes a method for signaling to endpoints that rate limiting policies are in force and approximately what that rate limit is.
+This document describes a method for signaling to endpoints that rate limiting policies are in force and  what that rate limit is.

 --- middle